vmware-tanzu/pinniped/site/content/docs/howto/configure-supervisor-with-okta.md

 ---
-title: Configure the Pinniped Supervisor to use Okta as an OIDC Provider
+title: Configure the Pinniped Supervisor to use Okta as an OIDC provider
 description: Set up the Pinniped Supervisor to use Okta login.
 cascade:
   layout: docs